1165 København K

 Some are small, old houses with pretty gardens, others are giant concrete buildings with tiny windows.

-This guide is an overview of all of the dormitory and student accomodation reviews we have published so far, written by the people who know them the best: the people who live there.
+This guide is an overview with links to all of the dormitory and student accomodation reviews we have published so far, written by the people who know them the best: the people who live there.

 We have organised the dorms into geographical city areas, starting with Vesterbro.